 We define the catchment area of the Westside Seniors Hub as:

-- West of Ontario Street, all the way up to and including UBC and the Endowment Lands
+West of Ontario Street, all the way to include UBC and the Endowment Lands

 Note that the catchment area does not include the downtown peninsula or Granville Island.

-Partners whose office is outside our catchment area are welcome to join us as long as they are actively serving Westside seniors.
+Partners whose office is outside our catchment area are welcome to join us if they are actively serving Westside seniors.

 HOW DID THE HUB EMERGE?